The best ETF brokers are DEGIRO, eToro, Trading 212, and Interactive Brokers.

 - With DEGIRO you can trade more than 4,000 ETFs with fees as low as $1.

-- DEGIRO offers a selection of ETFs called Core Selection that allows you to invest in ETFs without commissions.
+- DEGIRO offers a selection of ETFs called Core Selection that allows you to invest in ETFs with very low fees.

 - DEGIRO does not offer leverage on ETFs.